U.S. Recalls Ambassador After Nigeria Executes Nine Activists

 The White House expressed condolences to the families of those executed and renewed its call for Nigeria’s leaders to speed the transition to democracy and release all political detainees ``immediately and unconditionally.″

-``We again urge the Nigerian government to take bold, credible steps to restore Nigeria promptly to civilian democratic rule,″ the statement said.
+``We again urge the Nigerian government to take bold, credible steps to restore Nigeria promptly to civilian democratic rule,″ the White House said.
+It added that Washington ``will keep additional measures under review.″

-Earlier, Kazaure, the Nigerian ambassador, defended his government’s decision to carry out the executions as justified under Nigerian law.
+Earlier, Nigerian Ambassador Zubair Kazaure defended the government’s decision to carry out the executions as justified under Nigerian law.

-Clemency for Saro-Wiwa and the others was impossible, he said, because Nigeria’s ruling ``council has confirmed the sentences.″
+Clemency for Saro-Wiwa and the others _ all convicted of murder _ was impossible, he said, because Nigeria’s ruling ``council has confirmed the sentences.″

 About 30 protesters from Amnesty International and other groups milled outside the embassy as Kazaure spoke.
 They carried placards with such slogans as ``Don’t kill Ken″ and ``Shell drills, Abacha kills.″

-Brian Anderson, Shell Petroleum’s managing director, had pleaded with the Nigeria to commute the death sentences.
+Brian Anderson, Shell Petroleum’s managing director, had issued a statement Thursday pleading with the government to commute the death sentences.

-At his news conference, Kazaure said the widespread criticism of the trial in the United States were reported back to Lagos, but said the complaints were misdirected.
+In his news conference, Kazaure said the widespread criticism of the trial in the United States was reported back to Lagos, but said the complaints were misdirected.

 ``We have a different background and different laws, and this is the way we deal these matters,″ he said. ``No country will allow anarchy.″